GouravKohad/JEEHub/replit.md

   - Full dark mode support with proper color schemes
   - Enhanced responsive design across all components
   - Improved styling with semantic color tokens
+- Enhanced UI with icons and animations (August 26, 2025):
+  - Replaced all emojis with proper Lucide React icons for better visual consistency
+  - Added smooth hover animations and transitions throughout the app
+  - Enhanced progress cards with gradient overlays and interactive effects
+  - Improved header with backdrop blur and animated elements
+  - Added comprehensive keyframe animations for better user experience
+  - Enhanced tab navigation with scale and transform effects